-Margin borrowing involves investing in securities with cash borrowed from Firstrade, using securities as collateral.
-It has the effect of magnifying any profit or loss made on the investments.
+Borrowing on margin involves investing in securities with cash borrowed from Firstrade, using securities as collateral.
+Investing through margin loans has the effect of magnifying any profit or loss made on the investments.

 The securities serve as collateral for the loan.
 The net value, i.e. the difference between the total value of the securities and the loan, is initially equal to the amount of one's own cash used.
 This difference has to stay above a minimum margin requirement, the purpose of which is to protect the broker against a fall in the value of the securities to the point that the investor can no longer cover the loan.

 The investor needs to pay interest on the loan.
 Firstrade offers low margin interest rates that vary according to your account balance.
 You do not need to pay any interest if you have a margin account but do not borrow from Firstrade.